Optimal Subsampling Method for Softmax (multinomial logistic) Regression Model

 optL subsampling probabilities depend on \(\beta\).
 There is no "free lunch" when determining optimal subsampling probabilities.
 For softmax regression, this

-is achieved by drawing a size n.plt
+is achieved by drawing a size n.plt subsample with replacement from full

 dataset with uniform sampling probability.